Mustaphamexy/profile-card-hng/README.md

 # 🪪 Profile Card Component

-A simple, accessible, and responsive **Profile Card** built using **HTML, CSS, and Vanilla JavaScript**.
+A responsive personal portfolio built with HTML, CSS, and Vanilla JavaScript featuring a profile card, contact form, and about page.
-The component displays a user’s profile information — name, bio, avatar, hobbies, dislikes, and social links — along with a live time display in milliseconds.

 ---